work-examples/key-value-web-server-lock-free/README.md

 ### Other Implementation Features

-The heart of the server engine uses `std::shared_mutex to optimize performance for many readers and single writer.
+The heart of the server engine uses fixed-size bucket array and single-linked list inside each bucket.
+This structure allows very simple implementation of searching and adding new elements.
+Without delete operation we can implement these operations lock-free without traditional loops.
+So the **maximum** complexity for operations would be:

+- search time: O(1 + length(corresponding bucket list))
+- insertion time: O(1 + length(corresponding bucket list))

 Web server statistics values are only protected by `std::atomic`, which allows small inconsistency between different values.